 With the busy banking and finance professional in mind, this Banking & Finance Masters Degree programme enables you to combine your personal commitments and the demands of a financial services management career with study.

-Delivered fully online, you can study the Masters in three distinct stages wherever you are in the world, giving you flexibility in terms of where, when and how you study.
+Delivered fully online, you can study the programme in three distinct stages wherever you are in the world, giving you flexibility in terms of where, when and how you study.

 And option modules help you tailor your learning to specifically apply to your role in the industry.